ethereum/consensus-specs/specs/deneb/fork-choice.md

 ### Extended `PayloadAttributes`

-`PayloadAttributes` is extended with the parent beacon block root.
+`PayloadAttributes` is extended with the parent beacon block root for EIP-4788.

 ```python
 @dataclass